-Proposals for time-constrained observations that span more than one cycle may request time in up to 3 cycles.
-A maximum of 2 Msec of Cycle 24 and 1 Msec of Cycle 25 observing time may be allocated to such proposals in Cycle 23.
-All targets must be proposed for Cycle 23, and proposals must justify the allocation of time across multiple cycles.
-The peer review reserves the right to recommend only those observations proposed for the current cycle.
+Proposals for observations that span more than one cycle may request time in up to 3 cycles.
+A maximum of 2 Msec of Cycle 26 and 1 Msec of Cycle 27 observing time may be allocated to such proposals in Cycle 25.
+All targets must be proposed for Cycle 25, and proposals must justify the allocation of time across multiple cycles.
+Any Multicycle proposal requesting at least 400 ks in any cycle or a total exposure of 1 Ms or more must be submitted as a Large or Very Large Proposal.
+Multicycle proposals require either a Monitor Constraint that spans the multi-cycle duration or a Window Constraint for each cycle (Jan-Dec).
+The proposer can adjust those Window Constraints to restrict or expand the scheduling flexibility.
+If the multi-cycle observing strategy requires additional Window Constraints, the proposer should consider using a Monitor Constraint or indicating the additional Window Constraint(s) in the Target Remarks and selecting "Yes, required" for "Are there additional constraints in the remarks?" in the Chandra Proposal Software tool.
+The preview reserves the right to recommend only those observations proposed for the current cycle.